USAFA-ECE/uas/_sources/schedule.md

 This is the official course schedule for ECE 251.
 It provides a breakdown of lecture topics, corresponding readings/videos, and scheduled Operational Assessment dates.

-You should refer to this schedule regularly to stay on track with the material and deadlines for successful completion of the course.

 | Lesson | Topic | Due Dates |
 |----------|----------|----------|
 | 1 | Course Introduction |  |